COAST-Lab/Open-Water-Level/Fabrication/PVC-Enclosure/Enclosure-and-Assembly/readme.md

-This directory hold enclosure details and assembly procedures for the PVC design.
+This directory holds enclosure details and assembly procedures for the PVC design.

-*** Add information about pros / cons of PVC design to assist users in selecting a design to fit their needs.